 In the movie theater is an air soft shooting place, so other M and M had some fun shooting.

 Choose your weapon!
 It was 9,900W for a 60-shot game.

 The entire 'shooting range.'
 Other M and M got to use the two leftmost lanes.

 When shooting the targets along the back wall, a lot of pellets bounced back into the not-so-safe room :)

 The top of the range had some hanging chains.
 I thought it was an interesting aesthetic.

 Another repetitive shot.

 After this we went home.
-Michael went back out and had dinner with M and another friend, but I was wiped out.
+M went back out and had dinner with other M and another friend, but I was wiped out.
 I stayed in and had some canned chili.

 I'm pretty exhausted, so I apologize if this post is rather short.
 If you have any questions about my day feel free to ask and I will answer them to the best of my ability!
 Tomorrow I have a pretty jam packed day, so I'd better get off to sleep.